Oregon

 Oregon Data Privacy Laws: OCPA Consumer Rights Guide (2026)

-This guide covers everything you need to know about Oregon's data privacy laws in 2026, including the OCPA's consumer rights, business obligations, enforcement mechanisms, data breach notification requirements, and recent legislative updates.
+This guide covers Oregon's data privacy laws in 2026, including the OCPA's consumer rights, business obligations, enforcement record, data breach notification requirements, data broker registration rules, the federal overlay, and recent legislative updates.

 Who Must Comply With the OCPA